By SCR

 Allflex Connect

-For livestock farmers and agricultural professionals using Allflex identification tags and monitoring hardware.
+For livestock farmers and agricultural professionals using Allflex identification, monitoring, and tissue sampling hardware.

 What is Allflex Connect?